You are here: home / struggling readers / reading help for kids

 nap + e = nape

-Some children will pronounce the e and read ‘site’ as if it were written ‘city’, ‘kite’ as ‘kitty’ and so on.
+Some children will pronounce the e and read site as if it were written city, kite as kitty and so on.

 Your child’s teacher will probably provide homework to help your child work on the sounds and letters he’s having trouble with but you can also help by – yes, you guessed it! – continuing to read aloud to him and to listen to him read.
 Dr Seuss books are great for this.
 Don't worry if you think they're too easy: success breeds confidence and leads to more success.
 Have fun reading them together and follow your child's lead: if he wants to read a page, let him but don't put any pressure on him.

 The same suggestions I made to help with fluency will also help with decoding problems with one addition: when you read aloud to your child, run your finger along under the words at least some of the time so he can follow the words.
 Do this particularly when you encounter words he has problems with.
 This kind of activity won’t replace the more targeted work your child’s teacher will probably give him but it will definitely help.

 Center, Y. (2005).
 Beginning Reading.
 Sydney: Allen & Unwin.